 Lo and behold, 10 minutes later, here he comes through the back door.
 I was shocked!
 (Not really – I was sitting there on the sofa rehearsing everything I had discussed with my lawyer.
 At that point, I was way past anything he did or said being shocking.)

 “Hey babe!
 Did you decide to come home early?”

 That was May 26th, 2017.
 Until that day, I guess there was still some, small part of me that thought we might be able to work things out.
 That part of me died that night.
 We separated on June 4, 2017.

 I’ve had some really bad days since then.
 I’ve done some things I’m not proud of.
 I’ve made some mistakes because of the blinding pain I was in.
 When I look at him now, I feel nothing but indifference.
 Maybe someday I’ll be able to look at him with some sort of human compassion.
 But not yet.

 I’m 100% certain I’ll be fine without him.
 Who wants to be married to a man like that?
 We all deserve better than that.

-I will always, always be grateful to the woman who helped me put those pieces together.
-She was brave enough to contact me and share what she knew with me.
-There are angels who show up when we need them.
-She’s one of mine.
+I will always, always be grateful to the women from Walkaway Bob’s past who helped me put those pieces together.
+They were each brave enough to contact me and share what they knew with me.
+There are indeed angels who show up when we need them.

 I’m here to tell you that my life is already quantum leaps better than before.
 I’m thriving.
 I’m crafting the rest of my life exactly the way I want it.